kattlo/piemok/README.md

 }
 ```

-5. To test code with Kafka Avro Serializer
+5. To test code with Kafka Avro Serializer, if you are running an embedded
+   Apache Kafka® or using Testcontainers.
 ```properties
 value.serializer=io.github.kattlo.piemok.MockedKafkaAvroSerializer
 # . . .
 ```

-6. Use to test code with Kafka Avro Deserializer
+6. Use to test code with Kafka Avro Deserializer, if you are running and embedded
+   Apache Kafka® or using Testcontainers.
 ```properties
 value.deserializer=io.github.kattlo.piemok.MockedKafkaAvroDeserializer
 # . . .